Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Experiments

 Time series forecast evaluation is complex and not straightforward, and no generally accepted consensus exists in the field \cite{hewamalage2022forecast}.
 Common error metrics in the field, such as Mean Absolute Scaled Error (MASE) and symmetric Mean Absolute Percentage Error (sMAPE), have problems.
 For example, the sMAPE is not symmetric, and the MASE, though in general a good measure, has the problem that in our application we have a relatively large test set that we predict from a fixed origin.
 As such, if a one-step-ahead na\"ive forecast is used in the denominator in the MASE, the MASE is not easily interpretable in its typical way of values larger than 1 being bad forecasts.
 Instead, as our test sets are large, with their sums amounting to large values, we opt to use the Weighted Absolute Percentage Error (WAPE) and the Weighted Root Mean Square Percentage Error (WRMSPE) as two scale-independent forecast metrics that can be used to compare forecast performance between different time series \cite{hewamalage2022forecast}.
 They are easily interpretable as percentages.
 Furthermore, we use the Mean Scaled Interval Score (MSIS) and the Continuous Ranked Probability Score (CRPS), which are probabilistic error metrics to evaluate probabilistic forecasting.

-The metrics are defined as follows, and they are evaluated in the prediction range $h=T-T_{0}$, i.e., post-intervention:
+The detailed definition of each one these metrics are provided in the Supplementary Material, Section D.

-Here, $Y_t$ and $\hat{Y}_t$ are actuals and forecasts, respectively, $n$ the in-sample size, $L_t$ and $U_t$ in (\ref{eq:14c}) are the lower and upper bounds of the corresponding prediction interval for period $t$, $S$ the seasonal frequency, $\alpha$ defines the prediction interval (i.e., $\alpha=0.05$ for a 95\% interval), and $\mathds{1}$ is the indicator function (being 1 if $Y_t$ is within the postulated interval and 0 otherwise).
-Finally, in (\ref{eq:14d}) we have $\widehat{CDF}^{-1}$ representing the quantile function (indicated by the inverse of the cumulative distribution function), and $\mathcal{L}_{\tau}$ the quantile loss which is expressed by $\mathcal{L}_{\tau}(Y_t,\hat{Y_t}) = max[\tau(\hat{Y}_t-Y_t),(\tau - 1)(\hat{Y}_t-Y_t)]$, where $\tau$ is a certain quantile of the predictive distribution.
-Lower values of MSIS and CRPS indicate better prediction intervals.